koajs/session/Readme.md

  Simple session middleware for Koa.
 Defaults to cookie-based sessions and supports external stores.

- *Requires Node 7.6 or greater for async/await support*
+ *6.x Requires Node 7.6 or greater for async/await support*

+ *7.x Requires Node 8 or greater*

 ## Installation